|

 minds.
 They certainly present a good criterion for judging of the character of the individual.”

-for the ages.
-The man heralded by Winston Churchill as "one of the noblest Americans who ever lived" inspired an out-manned,
+The man heralded by Winston Churchill as "one of the noblest Americans who ever lived" inspired an out-manned, out-gunned

-out-gunned army to achieve greatness on the battlefield.
-He was a brilliant strategist and a man of unyielding courage who,
+army to achieve greatness on the battlefield.
+He was a brilliant strategist and a man of unyielding courage who, in the face

 In this remarkable